MartinMaka/martinmaka.github.io/_posts/2020-02-14-Loan-Default-Prediction.md

 # Executive summary:
 We are working with a dataset containing data related to US loans with deidentified periods.
+The dataset was provided in a couse at NUS.

 The aim of this notebook is to construct a model able to predict a loan default at a given time.
 That means we are not predicting whether the loan should be first handed out, but rather anticipating its default at a specific time snapshot.

-A prediction at a certain time may serve as an input for calculating various risk metrics such as exposure.
+A prediction at a certain time may serve as an input for calculating various risk metrics, such as exposure.

-The dataset contains very few defaults, and therefore we use oversampling to mitigate the problem of the model simply choosing the overrepresented class - non-defaulted loans.
-Several algorithms are tested and compared using confusion matrix as the principal evaluation metric.
+The dataset contains very few defaults, and therefore, we use oversampling to mitigate the problem of the model simply choosing the overrepresented class - non-defaulted loans.
+Several algorithms are tested and compared using confusion matrix as the principal evaluation tool.

 ```python